European-Unified-ID/EUID-docs/docs/getting-started/gs-credentials.md

 ## API Key and Client Secret

-If you're using a server-side implementation (see [EUID Server-Side Integration Guide for Prebid.js](../guides/integration-prebid-server-side.md) or [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md), the API key and client secret allow you to connect to the[Operator Service and call API endpoints.
+If you're using a client-server or server-side implementation (see [EUID Client-Server Integration Guide for Prebid.js](../guides/integration-prebid-server-side.md) or [Client-Server Integration Guide for JavaScript](../guides/integration-javascript-server-side.md), the API key and client secret allow you to connect to the[Operator Service and call API endpoints.
 These values identify you to the service.

 Here is some information about API keys and client secrets:
 - One EUID participant can have multiple keys.